hailehong95/malauto-client/README.md

+# Warning!
+The version of this tool is old.
+I no longer update this project.
+Please check the new version of the tool here: [**malcheck-client**](https://github.com/hailehong95/malcheck-client)

 # Malware Automation Check Client
 A Tool for Malware checking in client computer, collecting security data, standardized output and then send to the Central Storage System.